matn7/CS-Notes/src/main/java/basic_java/stars/STREAM.md

 ## Reduce and Flatmap

-- Reduce combines all elements in the stream and produce one single result..
+- Reduce combines all elements in the stream and produce one single result.

 ### reduce